Jagapathi-Vallapuri/BlockchainBasedCertificateVerification/README.md

 5. Compare computed CID to stored CID; if they match, the certificate is valid

 ---

+---
+## Troubleshooting Workspaces
+- If you see missing dependencies, always run `npm install` from the root.
+- Only the root `package-lock.json` should exist; delete any in subfolders.
+- Use workspace scripts from the root for consistency.

 ## Contributing
 Open issues or PRs for: revocation, tests, Hardhat migration, UI polish.